harbortype/glyphs-scripts/README.md

 - **Duplicate Selected Nodes with Offcurve Points:** Creates a copy of the selected nodes, adds them in place and create zero-length offcurve points in between.
 - **Interpolate Path with Itself:** Interpolates the path with itself.
 The fixed half will be the one with the start point.
 This script will be improved in the near future.
 - **Make Block Shadow:** Insert points on the tangents at a specific angle and extrude the path in the same direction, creating a block shadow effect.
 Needs Vanilla.
+- **Make Component Glyph across All Layers:** Assembles the selected glyphs from components (the same as running the Make Component Glyph command for all layers) and removes all anchors.
 - **Make Next Node First:** Moves the start point of the selected  path(s) to the next oncurve node.
 Specially useful if assigned to a keyboard shortcut.
 - **Make Previous Node First:** Moves the start point of the selected  path(s) to the previous oncurve node.
 Specially useful if assigned to a keyboard shortcut.
 - **Open All Nodes:** Opens all nodes for the selected paths (or all paths if none are selected).